Split Tickets

 • Guided tours only: The Blue Cave can only be accessed as part of a licensed skipper-led tour.
 The journey from the mainland is long and can involve choppy seas, so going independently isn’t possible.

-• For a quick tour: Opt for the Blue Lagoon & 3 Islands Speedboat Tour from Split .
-This half-day trip balances sightseeing with downtime, including a swim at Krknjaši Bay and a visit to historic Trogir, nicknamed the “Stone Beauty.”
+• For a quick half-day tour: Opt for the Blue Lagoon & 3 Islands Speedboat Tour from Split.
+The tour is designed for travelers who can’t commit to a full day.
+In around 4-5 hours, it combines sightseeing with relaxation, including a swim at Krknjaši Bay (the Blue Lagoon) and a visit to charming Trogir, nicknamed the “Stone Beauty.”

-• Boat types & entry: Most tours use spacious, sun-covered speedboats for a comfortable Adriatic ride.
-To enter the Blue Cave itself, you’ll transfer into a smaller boat that can pass through the narrow entrance.
+• Boat types & cave entry: Most tours use modern, covered speedboats with padded seating for comfort on longer rides.
+Once you arrive at Biševo, you’ll transfer into a smaller wooden boat that can pass through the Blue Cave’s narrow entrance, the only way to enter and see its glowing blue interior.

 Blue Cave tours explained